-Smart healthcare entails the adoption of new goods and technology for diagnosis and treatment, a more considerable interchange of information across parties, a more active role for patients during treatment, and improved clinical data management [99,100].
+Quality, results, and value are the outcomes of technological advancement in the health industry.
+Patients need excellent and personalized services.
+Thus, it is critical to invest in this area.
+Digital healthcare is a movement that entails precisely leveraging new technology to increase the degree of support while keeping costs as low as feasible.
+Smart healthcare entails not only the adoption of new goods and technology for diagnosis and treatment but also a more considerable interchange of information across parties, a more active role for patients during treatment, and improved clinical data management [92], [93].
 Human and non-human players in smart healthcare include physicians, patients, hospitals, and research organizations.
-Smart healthcare strives to make patient care safer, better, and more manageable.
-IoT connection is transforming healthcare by linking patients and healthcare professionals in novel ways [101].
-Wearables, skin sensors, home-monitoring tools, and other IoT-connected gadgets allow deeper medical insights into symptoms and health patterns, new degrees of remote care, and more control over patients' care and treatment.
-Like those used in other IoT-connected applications, sensors are critical in gathering and analyzing real-time patient data.
-Artificial intelligence (AI), the IoT, the medical internet of things (MIoT), edge computing, cloud computing, big data, and next-generation wireless communication technology are at their heart [102].
+Smart Healthcare strives to make patient care safer, better, and more manageable.
+IoT connection is transforming healthcare by linking patients and healthcare professionals in novel ways [94].
+Wearables, skin sensors, home monitoring tools, and other IoT-connected gadgets allow deeper medical insights into symptoms and health patterns, new degrees of remote care, and more control over patients' care and treatment.
+Sensors, like those used in other IoT-connected applications, are critical in allowing the gathering and analysis of real-time patient data.
+Artificial Intelligence (AI), the Internet of Things (IoT), the Medical Internet of Things (MIoT), edge computing, cloud computing, big data, and next-generation wireless communication technology are at its heart [95].
 This allows healthcare practitioners to spend more time with patients and treating diseases and less on logistics.

-Smart health is an important field that continually analyzes patients' health, alternative treatments, and cutting-edge disease-fighting technology.
+Smart health is an important field that continually analyzes patients' health, alternative treatments, and cuttingedge disease-fighting technology.
 The purpose of smart health is to provide individuals with medical services at any time and from any place.
 Smart health monitoring devices are often connected through wireless networks, which are vulnerable to cyber threats.
-However, various risks may endanger these health monitoring applications and systems [103,104].
-These include denial-of-service (DoS) attacks, fingerprint and timing-based eavesdropping, router attacks, select and forwarding attacks, sensor attacks, and replay attacks [105,106].
-In this paper [107], the authors investigate the consequences of these attacks on health monitoring systems and recommend some interventions based on their research findings.
+However, various risks may endanger these health monitoring applications and systems [96], [97].
+These include Denial of Service (DoS) attacks, Fingerprint and timing-based eavesdropping, router attacks, select and forwarding attacks, sensor attacks, and replay attacks [98], [99].
+In this paper [100], the authors investigate the consequences of these attacks on health monitoring systems and recommend some interventions based on their research findings.

 The most challenging aspect of smart health apps is protecting data from numerous assaults while using simple approaches and algorithms.
 Given the security problems associated with implementing smart health apps as the primary data collecting and transmission source, cyber threats are categorized to create a viable defense strategy.
-This research [5] contributes to the analysis of security and privacy in the context of smart cities for health-care applications in two ways.
+This research [8] contributes to the analysis of security and privacy in the context of smart cities for healthcare applications in two ways.
 On the one hand, an overview of several IoT applications and their cyber vulnerabilities is provided.
 On the other hand, a complete assessment of potential solutions to the issue of cyber assaults is given.